sam-mccarthy/sam-mccarthy/README.md

-## hello!
+## Hello!
-i'm samuel mccarthy, a software engineer studying computer science (mathematics minor) at UMBC!
+I'm Sam, a software engineer studying Computer Science (Minor in Mathematics) at UMBC
-open to any and all opportunities for growth / experiences
+Open to any and all opportunities for growth and experience
+Feel free to reach me at samuelm4@umbc.edu!

-currently occupied with revamping my homelab setup
+Currently revamping my homelab setup...

 <details>
   <summary>homelab details</summary>